What does a Director of Nursing do?

 Director of Nursing Job Description Sample

 The Director of Nursing is responsible for overseeing the nursing staff and ensuring the delivery of high-quality patient care.
-This role involves managing nursing operations, developing policies, and collaborating with other healthcare professionals to improve patient outcomes.
+This role involves managing nursing operations, coordinating with other healthcare professionals, and implementing nursing policies and procedures.

 Responsibilities: